Personal Loan vs. Personal line of Credit

 How can I apply for a personal loan?

 It’s simple.
-Click right here and you’ll be directed to the personal loan application where you can apply for a personal loan.
+Click right here and you’ll be directed to the personal loan application where you can apply for a personal loan in 3 minutes.